weixuanteo/libby-exporter/README.md

 Export Libby notes and highlights to Notion

 ## About
 This is a firebase project where the code is executed via Cloud Functions.
+This project is currently under development.

 ## Installation
 Install Firebase Tools